Allanwaweru/Allanwaweru/README.md

 - ❓ Ask me about anything related to Formula 1/NBA🏎️🏀

-- ⚡ Fun not so fun fact: Being an only child has made me very adaptable-can turn anything into something for fun🌚
+- ⚡ Fun not so fun fact: Being an only child has made me very adaptable-can turn nothing into something just for fun🌚

 <br/>